-The Device42 Remote Collector
+The Device42 Remote Collector (RC)

 You may configure an unlimited number of RC appliances as needed to suit your environment.
 The Remote Collector allow users to perform SNMP, IPMI, hypervisor and other auto discoveries across networks with only https access, and without needing to open numerous ports up across segments.

 Each RC needs to have the ability to communicate over port 443 with the main appliance.
-The inital communication establishes a websocket on a connection port that can be random (an ephemeral port), but that is opened automatically and by default.
+The initial communication establishes a websocket on a connection port that can be random (an ephemeral port), but that is opened automatically and by default.
 The main Device42 appliance then talks to and controls the RC over the websocket port.

 Installation and Configuration